Tech’s Most Unlikely Venture Capitalist

 For me, it all started in that attic above the yogurt shop.

 I did not have much money then, but I had hope.
 Hope that if I could survive living there, I could survive anything.
 Hope that with enough sacrifice and enough hard work, I could make something of myself.
 Hope that this was just the beginning.

 And remember the girl?
 The one I spent all my money calling?
-We celebrated our 27th wedding anniversary in June with our two lovely children.
+We celebrated our 29th wedding anniversary last June with our two lovely children.
 Yet another reason why it pays to never, ever give up.